The page has been translated by Gen AI.

 WekaIO CLI 4.2.4.29-hcsf is now installed

-Log in using the mount information for server mount.
+Log in using the mount information for the server mount.

 Reference

-Create a mount point on the server for the filesystem mount.
+Create a mount point on the server to mount the filesystem.

 #mkdir /mnt/weka